 The presentation of our solution marked the end of the mentorship.
 But it did not stop there for me.
 The skills I gained were invaluable and helped me scale through other challenges.

-It was the first time I conducted user research.
-Suffice to say, I quickly learnt that without a proper definition of goals and expectations, research would have been a high hurdle to jump.
+- It was the first time I conducted user research.
+I quickly learnt that without properly defining your goals, research would have been a high hurdle to succumb.

-Partnering with Bridget taught me patience.
-I learnt to consider other ideas and to always seek the consent of others before deciding on the next steps.
+- Partnering with Bridget taught me patience.
+I learnt to consider different ideas and to always seek the consent of partners before deciding on the next steps.